When Should I Cash Out My I Bonds?

 • When you hear the new interest rate and you’re not happy with it, chances are that new, lower rate isn’t effective for some time until your personal rate resets

-• If you don’t like the new interest rate you probably want to wait 3 months after your own rate resets before you cash it out
+• If you don’t like the new interest rate you might want to wait 3 months after your own rate resets before you cash it out

 • That way you lose 3 months of the low interest, not your high interest that you liked!